 Enter the name of the file or device (including volume and directory, if necessary) in which syntax checker error messages are to be recorded.
-If no file name is entered, the error messages is sent directly to the screen.
-Since there is no control on the screen scrolling, a program whose length is greater than one screenfull should generate an error listing file.
-Otherwise any errors caught pass by too quickly to be seen.
+If no file name is entered, the error messages are sent directly to the screen.
+A program that has more than one full screen will pause and prompt for a "NEXT PAGE" or "SCROLL" before proceeding with the display.
+You can prevent the pause at the end of each screen by pressing CODE-NEXT PAGE.